 We feasted on lobster dishes almost everyday when were in Provo.
 On average, the price of a grilled lobster tail is between $36-$37.
 I can not tell if it costs more during dinner time, as we rarely went out in the evening due to bad weather.

 I am not sure if it has anything to do with my Indonesian upbringing, but my favorite dishes on the island come from the locally-owned Fresh Catch at Salt Mills Plaza.
 I love the way they seasoned their food, and my husband Johnny absolutely enjoyed the steamed fish in the picture above.
 A spring roll lover that I am, I gave their lobster spring rolls a try, and ended up ordering them for two days in a row.
-The butter sauce that goes along with their grilled lobster was very savory, and the dish costs only $21.

 We bought our week’s worth of supplies from Graceway Gourmet, an upscale grocery store that is conveniently located in the heart of Grace Bay (near the Seven Stars roundabout).
 As prices of goods in TCI tend to be a bit more expensive, we tried to only purchase perishable items that we could not bring from home.
 For instance, if you must use insect repellent, remember to pack it, as items like this can be very pricey.